Distichia

-A distichia is an eyelash that arises from an abnormal part of the eyelid.
-This abnormality, attributed to a genetic mutation, is known to affect dogs and humans.
+A distichia is when cilia (eyelashes) arise from the free lid margin.
+This abnormality, attributed to a genetic mutation, is a common opthalmological disorder of the dog.
 Distichiae usually exit from the duct of the meibomian gland at the eyelid margin.
 They are usually multiple, and sometimes more than one arises from a duct.
 They can affect either the upper or lower eyelid and are usually bilateral.
 The lower eyelids of dogs usually have no eyelashes.

 Distichiae usually cause no symptoms, because the lashes are soft, but they can irritate the eye and cause tearing, squinting, inflammation, corneal ulcers and scarring.
-Treatment options include manual removal, electrolysis, electrocautery, CO_{2} laser ablation, cryotherapy, and surgery.
+Treatment options include manual removal, electrolysis, electrocautery, cryotherapy, and surgery.

+Symptoms

+When cilia grow into the cornea it can cause irritation and damage the cornea causing blepharospasm and lacrimation.
+Neovascularisation and ulceration can occur in severe cases.